-The Leone d’Oro International awards only the best extra virgin olive oils in the world, which are the result of the commitment and passion of producers from around the world.
+Leone d’Oro International awards only the best extra virgin olive oils, which are the result of the commitment and passion of producers from around the world.

-The Leone d’Oro International is a project about and in constant growth.
+The Leone d’Oro International is a project that is constantly growing.

-We involve olive oil producers and professional tasters in a journey that lasts all year, and at the end, when we will be at the Awards, only a very small group of excellent producers will win one of our prestigious awards.
+We involve olive oil producers and professional tasters in a journey that lasts all year, after months of tastings, only one producer for category will win the prestigious award… the “Leone d’Oro”

 We are passionate about olive oil and want to share our knowledge.